To Home page

 Don't do that.
 Don't hand write code to generate or interpret ASN.1 data packets.
 You are unlikely to succeed, and your code will have mystery bugs.

-ASN.1 PER is ASN.1 data description complied to produce efficiently compressed data packets that conform to a description in ASN.1, and efficiently decompresses them.
+ASN.1 PER is ASN.1 data description compiled to produce efficiently compressed data packets that conform to a description in ASN.1, and efficiently decompresses them.

 ASN.1 DER that data description that generates data packets with a description of what the data packet means, so that if two programs sign the same ASN.1 DER data, they agree not only on the data, but on the meaning of that data, and if one program means the same thing as the other program, the signatures will come out the same.